 Q. When is my registration appointment time?

-A. The University assigns registration appointment times for undergraduate students starting April 8.
+A. The University assigns registration appointment times for undergraduate students between April 6 through April 21.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting March 27.
+(You can read more about how registration times are assigned here.)
+You can view your assigned time on Wolverine Access starting March 25.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?